 [M#298] A UHR AP acting as the frequency reference during the UHR TB sounding and UHR CoBF transmission phase is a Sync-reference AP.
 A UHR AP aligns its frequency with respect to the Sync-reference AP during the UHR TB sounding and UHR CoBF transmission phase is a Sync-follower AP.

 [M#298-299] The Sync-follower AP shall use the UHR NDP Announcement frame sent by the Sync-reference AP to pre-correct the NDP frequency to be within 350Hz a TBD range (e.g., 350Hz) of the sync-reference AP’s frequency.
-The frequency correction on the EHT NDP shall be applied in a Cross-BSS UHR TB sounding and a UHR TB joint NDP sounding.
-The frequency correction on the EHT NDP is recommended in an EHT TB sounding within a UHR TB sequential NDP sounding sequence.
+The frequency correction on the EHT NDP shall be applied in a Cross-BSS UHR TB sounding and a UHR Co-BF joint NDP sounding.
+The frequency correction on the EHT NDP is recommended in an EHT TB sounding within a UHR Co-BF sequential NDP sounding sequence.

 [CID#923] The UHR Co-BF beamformers that transmits EHT sounding NDPs in a UHR Co-BF joint NDP sounding sequence ensure that the transmission start time of the EHT sounding NDPs is within ±0.4 μs + 16 μs from the end, at the UHR Co-BF beamformers’ transmit antenna connectors, of the last OFDM symbol of the PPDU carrying the UHR NDP Announcement frame (if it contains no PE field) or of the PE field of the PPDU carrying the UHR NDP Announcement frame (if the PE field is present).

+Text to be adopted ends here.